BozJR/profile-card-component/README.md

   - [Author](#author)

-## Overview

 ### The challenge

-- Build out the project to the designs provided
+- Build a simple profile card that can be used for social media (design only)

 ### Screenshot